 First things first, let's clear up the biggest point of confusion for a lot of people.
 Alexa and Echo are two different things.
-Here's a simple explanation of the two:

 Amazon updates Alexa all the time to make it smarter than the day before, meaning that it's constantly changing and evolving.